BearMetalWeb/BearMetalWeb.github.io/docs/electronics/motors.md

 ## NEO Series

 !!! warning "WARNING:"
-    These motors use JST (Japan Solderless Terminal) crimps, which we do not like because they are a pain to fix when the wires break.
+    These motors use JST crimps, which we do not like because they are a pain to fix when the wires break.
 The JST wires coming from the NEO motors are 24AWG, so they are very fragile. **DO NOT bend JST WIRES at sharp angles, especially near the crimp, because they WILL break.**

 !!! note "Note:"
      It is unlikely for us to use these components on competition robots due to us transitioning to using Krakens, but they might be used during prototyping.